mdajmalshadab/Front-End-Projects/7-Article-Preview-Component-Master/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
+- See the social media share links when they click the share icon

 ### Screenshot